hmbotelho/FIS_image_analysis/readme.md

    2. In folder `\Fiji.app\scripts` create a new folder named `FIS`.
    3. Copy files `FIS_test....ijm` and `FIS_analysis....ijm` into the `FIS` folder.
    4. Run Fiji.
-   5. Fiji will now have a new “FIS” tool in the menu bar:
+   5. Fiji will now have a new “FIS” menu:

     <p align="center"><img src="./img/IJ/IJ_FISmenu_win.png"></p>